Nature-Based Tourism Management (BA Program)

 Course Prerequisites

-Students take electives at any level in any subject sufficient to ensure completion of a minimum of 120 credit hours.
-This includes taking any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation on Academic Breadth).
+Students take electives at any level in any subject sufficient to ensure the completion of a minimum of 120 credit hours.
+This includes taking any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation on Academic Breadth).

 BA Honours – Nature-Based Tourism Management